jdegand/rest-countries-api-with-color-theme-switcher/README.md

 - API changed and now requires an api key.
 I deleted my gh-pages branch and removed the link.
 - The original restcountries api has been cloned and is active again.
 The name, currency, and languages properties have changed.
 - NumericCode was removed - used it for key value - could add nanoid - used population and name as quick replacement
-- Could look into updating packages ie React 18
+- Could look into updating packages i.e. React 18
 - Issue when a flag is mainly white (Pakistan) on light mode where a border would help.
 Need border conditionally.

 ### Useful resources